|

 strives for the visual seduction that has always been the provenance of painting,

+and now inhabits the world of advertising.
 There is a certain pathos in these works, revealing our cultures disquiet

 with our filtered relationship to what nourishes and spikes our appetites.
 Day